Codeception/Codeception/docs/modules/Symfony.md

-This module uses Symfony2 Crawler and HttpKernel to emulate requests and test response.
+This module uses Symfony Crawler and HttpKernel to emulate requests and test response.

 ## Demo Project